haisamido/plucked_strings/README.md

 \end{align*}
 $$

-The following are equations to use for each string:
+The following equations are to be used for each string:
 $$
 \begin{align}
 A &=\pi\frac{d^2}{4} && \textrm{area (meters)}^2\\ \\